Euphrasia fragosa: Description

-Euphrasia fragosa is a relatively short-lived (1-3 years) perennial herb, growing up to 30cm tall.
-Leaves are decussate, green with areas sometimes reddened, semi-succulent, 5-10mm long and 3-5mm wide.
+Euphrasia fragosa is a relatively short-lived (1–3 years) perennial herb, growing up to tall.
+Leaves are decussate, green with areas sometimes reddened, semi-succulent, 5–10 mm long and 3–5 mm wide.
 The abaxial surface of the leaves have prominent veins and patches of glands characteristic of most species in the genus Euphrasia.
 Vein impressions are visible on the adaxial leaf surface.
 Branches are fragile and slender, with each plant usually bearing up to 10 branches above ground level but may be more.

 Inflorescences are in terminal heads of up to 10 pairs of flowers that are around 9mm long and 7mm wide.
 Flowers are arranged in a decussate manner, consistent with leaf arrangement.
 The corolla is bilabilate, consisting of 2 fused petals forming an upper hood and 3 fused lower lobed petals.
 Petals are mauve in colour at the tips, blending to white, with obvious dark purple lines extending down the throat, and a yellowed area below the anthers.
 The flowers have 4 stamens with the anthers enclosed within the corolla tube.
 The fruit is a capsule.

 Euphrasia fragosa can be distinguished from Euphrasia semipicta by its smaller flowers, that may have an appearance of being half open.
 Both species have limited distributions that are unlikely to overlap, which may help in differentiating them.